How to Stop a Puppy from Chewing on Everything

 Stuffed Animals.

 Every puppy needs a buddy, even if it’s stuffed!
+When choosing stuffed toys for your puppy, it’s crucial to pick ones that are safe and durable.
 My two favorites are this organic cotton bunny rabbit and this Kong stuffed teddy bear.
-The bunny is a perfect bedtime companion!
+The bunny makes a perfect bedtime companion with its soft fabric, ideal for snuggling.

 Chilled carrots.
 A carrot will give your puppy something cold to soothe his gums, and it’s a nutritious treat too.
 Since carrots are high in fiber, limit your pup to no more than one a day to avoid upsetting his tummy.
 I’ve seen a single carrot piece keep a puppy entertained for twenty minutes!
 A big bonus for busy puppy parents.